JiaShengCao/MyApplication/README.md

 # MyApplication

-project of lab
-A project to control  family electricity
+#A project to control  family electricity